 The Week in Pictures: Nov.
 8 - 15

-Trump's visit to Paris, the season's first snowstorm, the grim search for victims of California's blaze, and more.
+Trump's visit to Paris, season's first snowstorm, grim search for victims of California's blaze, and more.

 A burned neighborhood in Paradise, California, on Nov.
 15, 2018.